Koredotcom/docs/docs/xo/how-tos/build-a-travel-planning-assistant/deploy-the-assistant/use-bot-functions.md

 * A pre-built Virtual Assistant.
 We will use the <a href="https://docsinternal-kore.github.io/docs/xo/how-tos/build-a-travel-planning-assistant/create-a-travel-virtual-assistant/" target="_blank">Travel Planning VA</a> for this example.

-* Following is the Script file with two functions using the message templates to display the data.
-(Refer here for more on <a href="https://developer.kore.ai/docs/bots/sdks/message-templates/" target="_blank">message templates</a>):
+* The Script file has the following functions that use the message templates to display the data.
+(Refer <a href="https://developer.kore.ai/docs/bots/sdks/message-templates/" target="_blank">here</a> for more information on message templates):

-    * **tableTemplate** – </em>takes a two-dimensional array and displays the content in a tabular format
+    * **tableTemplate** – </em>takes a two-dimensional array and displays the content in a tabular format.

     * **pieTemplate** – </em>takes a two-dimensional array and displays the content in a pie format.